-With the subdivision into fundamental units we shall be able to derive both the Bose and the Fermi distribution on an equal footing by means of the method of balancing equations.
-The Fermi distribution has already been obtained in the framework of this method by several authors, though in a different way.$^{(109,252-257)}$ Our procedure is, in fact, inspired by the comprehensive treatment by Oster$^{(254)}$ and the remarkable paper by Bothe.$^{(249)}$ The general mechanism in all these works is exchange of quanta between fundamental units.
+With the subdivision into fundamental units we shall be able to derive both the Bose and the Fermi distribution on an equal footing by means of the method of balancing equations between wavepackets.
+The Fermi distribution has already been obtained in the framework of this method by several authors, though in a different way \cite{Blo}, \cite{Jor27} - \cite{Cra}.
+Our procedure is inspired by the comprehensive treatment by Oster \cite{Ost} and the remarkable paper by Bothe \cite{Bot23}.
+The general mechanism in all these works is exchange of quanta between fundamental units.
 These units have sometimes been taken to be the discrete energy states of atoms or oscillators which emit and absorb photons.
 We emphasize, however, that the fundamental units are not restricted to discrete energy states.
-That they may well be small but finite energy inter vals, centered about any energy values, had already been pointed out by Pauli$^{(258)}$ and Einstein and Ehrenfest$^{(259)}$ when considering photons scattered by free electrons in the Compton effect.
+That they may well be small but finite energy intervals, centred about any energy values, had already been pointed out by Pauli \cite{Pauli23} and by Einstein and Ehrenfest \cite{Ein23} when considering photons scattered by free electrons in the Compton effect.

 In our interpretation the fundamental units are the wavepackets and we are going to consider processes taking place between these.
-As we have discussed in Sec.~3.1 this is our interpretation of the change in ``occupation numbers'', which in the occupation-number representation is described by means of the creation and annihilation operators.
-The one-particle basis functions in the expansion (19) now are energy eigenfunctions or narrow superpositions of these.
+As we have discussed in Sec.~3.3 this is our interpretation of the change in ``occupation numbers'', which in the occupation-number representation is described by means of the creation and annihilation operators.
+The one-particle basis functions in the expansion (3.14) now are energy eigenfunctions or narrow superpositions of these.
 Specifically, we consider two types of elementary processes.
 Either of them is decomposed in alteration, condensation and decondensation.
-Altera tion changes the energy of a wavepacket, whereas condensation and decondensation change the number of quanta it represents.
+Alteration changes the energy of a wavepacket, whereas condensation and decondensation change the number of quanta it represents.
 Thus the first type is: